Zowie0122/quiz_party_front/README.md

 3. Please install [Docker](https://www.docker.com/products/docker-desktop/) if you hasn't, don't worry, it is still free 😆 !

-4. Make sure your Docker is up and running and host machine and docker environment are all available for both ports: `8080`(frontend) and `7000`(backend).
+4. Make sure your Docker is up and running and host machine and docker environment are all available for port: `8080`.
 Then run

 ```
 make restart